hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513069v1-suicide-risk-assessment-using-multimodal-speech-features-a-study-on-.md

 ---
 layout: default
-title: Suicide Risk Assessment Using Multimodal Speech Features: A Study on the SW1 Challenge Dataset
+title: "Suicide Risk Assessment Using Multimodal Speech Features: A Study on the SW1 Challenge Dataset"
 ---

 # Suicide Risk Assessment Using Multimodal Speech Features: A Study on the SW1 Challenge Dataset